In the current article, we will review how to use PowerShell commands for managing the…

 New-TransportRule -Name "Bypass Clutter – Subject important" -SubjectContainsWords "important" -SetHeaderName "X-MS-Exchange-Organization-BypassClutter" -SetHeaderValue "true"

-Create Exchange rule that will bypass clutter for E-mail that sent from a specific SENDER
+Create Exchange rule to bypass clutter for emails sent from a specific sender.

 PowerShell command syntax: